Concurrent Training vs Block Periodization: How to Choose

 What Is Block Periodization?

-Block periodization divides the training calendar into focused segments or “blocks.”
+Block periodization divides the training calendar into focused segments, or "blocks," each typically lasting three to six weeks.
 Each block has a specific goal:

 Block A: Strength